todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

 to adopt or remove
 - Provide insights into OSS trends
 - Help to understand and navigate project politics
-  - Help maintain a neutral posture on technonationalism
+  - Help maintain a neutral posture on the open source technology ecosystem
   - Cultivate personal and working relationship

 ### Upstream OS Contribution